sstsimulator/sst-docs/docs/core/eli/register/sst_eli_register_subcomponent_derived_api.md

 ## Example

 In this example, ASubComponentAPI is a SubComponent API class.
-AMoreSpecificSubComponentAPI is another SubComponent API class that inherits from ASubCompponentAPI.
+AMoreSpecificSubComponentAPI is another SubComponent API class that inherits from ASubComponentAPI.
 AnActualSubComponent is an SST SubComponent that inherits from AMoreSpecificSubComponentAPI.
 The subcomponent inherits the parameters from both its parent classes.

 ```cpp
 #include <sst/core/subcomponent.h>